HamimMahdie/consuming-RESTful/README.md

 - `src/main/java/ConsumingRestApplication.java`: Source code for the Spring Boot application.

 ## Tips and Techniques
-Ensure the `quoters_base_url` is correctly configured in your application's properties.
-This URL is critical for the application to correctly connect to the Quoters service.
+The `quoters_base_url` can be configured in application's properties as well.
+However, in my app, I configured it directly into ConsumingRestApplication.java to fix some unexpected errors.
+In every case, this URL is critical for the application to correctly connect to the Quoters service.

 ---